 Several senior people have left Enron recently (Baxter, Pai, Bhatnager, Bannantine, etc).
 Is there a management shake up taking place?

 No. We have always had turnover at Enron as we have moved into and out of investments and businesses and, in some cases, as individuals have become wealthy and decided to pursue other interests.
-In every instance we have been able to draw on our talent base and in every instance we have been able to continue our success.
+In every instance we have been able to draw on our talent base and in every instance we have been able to continue and even enhance our success.

 Where can I reach Jeff?
 Will he be talking to the media?